-The potting soil you use must be very loose and porous so that it drains excellently and the roots of the plant get to breathe.
+The potting soil you use must be very loose and porous so that it drains excellently and the plant roots get to breathe.
 Anything course and chunky works such as perlite, brick bits, coco chips, crushed bark, grainy river sand, etc.

 Also advisable is to use plenty of organic matter in the mix for moisture retention and plant nutrition.
-After all, these are originally epiphytic in nature sustaining on organic debris collecting around the roots.
+After all, these are originally epiphytic, sustaining on organic debris collecting around the roots.

 The ratio of organic to inorganic should be about 50/50.